 Don’t accept menstrual fatigue.

-Periods are a completely natural, and normal part of a woman’s life.
-However, society has attached a social taboo to menstruation which makes the topic one not discussed openly enough.
-This includes conversations surrounding the impact of period symptoms which women experience.
+Periods are a completely natural and normal part of a woman’s life yet for years society has attached a social taboo to menstruation and so the topic has not been discussed openly enough.
+This includes conversations about the impact of period symptoms on how women feel.

-Monthly periods are the most common cause of iron loss worldwide, and research shows that women of childbearing age need up to three times more daily iron than men.
-The average menstrual period lasts anywhere from two to five days, and it is estimated that 220 to 250mg of iron per pint of blood is lost during menstruation.
-As a result of monthly periods and iron loss, feeling tired, sluggish, and not yourself is the expected norm for many – but it shouldn’t be!
+Monthly periods are the most common cause of iron loss worldwide and research shows that women of childbearing age need at least two times more iron than men.
+It is estimated that 220 to 250mg of iron per pint of blood is lost during menstruation.
+As a result of monthly periods and iron loss, feeling tired, sluggish and not yourself is the expected norm for many – but it shouldn’t be!

 Starting the conversation.